 How common are government shutdowns?

 Shutdowns are hardly a rarity.
-Since the first in 1981, the government has been forced to shut down 11 times.
+As of the end of 2025 the government had faced a total of 11 shutdowns, starting with the first shutdowns in the early 1980s.
 History shows these shutdowns have ranged from very brief to more prolonged, but even the longer ones have had limited market impact.

 Past shutdowns have had little impact on investors, consumers, or financial markets.
 “Even longer historical shutdowns, which were disruptive and costly, did not move the stock market,” says Jurrien Timmer, Fidelity's director of global macro.